 How to Stay Motivated to Reach Long-Term Money Goals

 Simple enough, right?
 Let’s say you’ve been paying extra toward your mortgage for a while and you still owe $60,000.
-Why not break that total into three distinct increments with a big reward at the end of each?
-The smaller goal of $20,000 seems much less daunting and is a huge step closer to your overall goal.
+Why not break that total into quicker-to-reach numbers?
+Six smaller goals of $10,000, with a celebration after you hit each, seems far more manageable.

 Know that, most likely, a season of burnout is headed your way.
+Hey—it happens to us all!
 Go ahead and decide now what you’ll do when it comes.
-You might plan to give yourself a small break—say one month of pulling back on aggressive money management—before diving right back in.
+Whatever you decide, don’t give up on your goals.
+They’re worth fighting and budgeting for!